NTU-ICG/CTS-visual-drone-swarm/README.md

 # Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multi-stage Reinforcement Learning Approach
-### Code for the paper "Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multi-stage Reinforcement Learning Approach"
+### Official project website for the paper "Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multi-stage Reinforcement Learning Approach"

 If you are using the code, please cite the following paper:
 ```